On the Max-Cut of Sparse Random Graphs: Conclusions and further questions

 \section{Conclusions and further questions}

 There are several questions which remain unanswered after our work.
-First it would be nice to tighten the result and obtain matching upper and lower bound in terms of the factor of $\sqrt{c}$ appearing in the upper and lower bound on the Max-Cut value.
+First it would be nice to tighten the result and obtain matching upper and lower bounds on the coefficient of $\sqrt{c}$ in the upper and lower bounds on the Max-Cut value.
 For that matter we do not even know whether this quantity is well defined and thus leave it as a challenge to first establish the existence of the limit

 and second, identifying the value of $x^*$.
 It is worth noting that the method that was introduced recently to address the existence of such limits in similar contexts, namely the interpolation method~\cite{BayatiGamarnikTetali}, and which was used to make the quantity $\mathcal{MC}(c)$ a well-defined value, does not seem to work here.
-Thus our first open question is: \begin{OpenProblem} Establish the existence of the limit (\ref{eq:MaxCutLimitSecond}) and identify the value of this limit. \end{OpenProblem}
+Thus our first open question is: \begin{OpenProblem} Establish the existence of the limit (\ref{eq:MaxCutLimitSecond}) and identify the value of this limit. \end{OpenProblem} {\remark Dembo, Montanari and Sen \cite{Dembo2015} resolved this question positively and computed the limit (\ref{eq:MaxCutLimitSecond}).
+The limit was shown to be related to the ground state of the Sherrington-Kirkpatrick model.}